michel-medema/scala-graph-tools/README.md

 ## `nl.rug.ds.common`

-Helper methods to deal with common tasks such as removing extensions from filenames and writing to files.
+Several simple helper methods to deal with common tasks such as removing extensions from filenames and writing to files.

 ## `nl.rug.ds.graph.common`